meganz/MEGAchat/Readme.md

 `cd build`
 `ccmake ../src/rtctestapp`
 In the menu, first hit 'c'.
 The config parameters will get populated.
 Then you need to setup the following paths:
-`optWebrtcCmakeBuild` -  path to the directory where the webrtc-buildsys checkout is located
 `webrtcRoot` - path to the trunk directory of the webrtc source tree
 `WEBRTC_BUILD_TYPE` - the build mode of the webrtc code, as built with ninja.
 If you built with `-C opt/Release`, then specify `Release` here, similarly for Debug.